carvel-dev/carvel-community/proposals/carvel/001-maintain-documentation/README.md

 However, if a deep link is baked to a specific version, it will inevitably will become out-of-date.
 As a result, a user may find themselves looking at stale information or now, wrong advice.

-To mitigate this outcome, document sets other than `latest` should get full-page styling that signals its aged state (e.g. a very light red background to the whole page; or the version warning is implemented such that it never scrolls out of view)
+To mitigate this outcome, document sets other than the latest should get full-page styling that signals its aged state (e.g. a very light red background to the whole page; or the version warning is implemented such that it never scrolls out of view)

 #### Use Case: User Searches within Documentation